Statistics 545: "GENERALIZED LINEAR MODELS & CATEGORICAL DATA ANALYSIS"

 Links

-Any student with a disability requiring accommodations in this course is encouraged to contact Dr. Johnson or Dr. Cox after class or during office hours.
+Any student with a disability requiring accommodations in this course is encouraged to contact Dr. Cox after class or during office hours.
 Additionally, students should contact Disability Support Services in the Ley Student Center.

 Send problems or suggestions to dcox@stat.rice.edu